ayushsharma13696/assignment/README.md

     -> Adding Screenshot named as screenshot2

 TASK 3.
+Assumptions :
+    AWS account is present with ECS configured

+ explaination ->
    terraform.tf file is the main filr for terraform , I have not partioned the file with .tfvars file and othe resource file .
 It is just a main file with all variables added in the file .
 The app get deployed with ECS using ecs binary or helm so , I have an idea to helm so used helm as an option . after adding all the variable with the requirement .
 Just check the command
        1 .terraform init
        2. terraform plan ( to check the aws region , provider and resource )
        3. terraform apply

+    for this task , the helm binary needs to be present and after that
+         1. helm create $PACKAGE_NAME
+         2 . it will create a hirerachy like this
+                 ${PACKAGE_NAME}
+                    |-- Chart.yaml
+                    |-- charts
+                    |-- templates
+                    |   |-- NOTES.txt
+                    |   |-- _helpers.tpl
+                    |   |-- deployment.yaml
+                    |   |-- ingress.yaml
+                    |   `-- service.yaml
+                    `-- values.yaml
+        3. and the container to be deployed can be added in deployment.yaml